Configuring connection to the WebSphere MQ native server in a properties file

 default.hostname=localhost default.port=7777 default.channel=QM_TEST.SVRCONN |

-can contain multiple MQ Queue Managers definition.
+The mq.properties can contain multiple MQ Queue Managers definition.
 The

 format is: